GabeOS-Arch/gabetype/README.md

 # Security

-To report a security vulnerability, please refer to [SECURITY.md](./docs/SECURITY.md).
+To report a security vulnerability, report to [Monkeytype's repo](https://github.com/monkeytypegame/monkeytype) immediately.
+Do not come to this repo complaining.

 # Credits

-[Montydrei](https://www.reddit.com/user/montydrei) for the name suggestion.
+Myself for making the name.

-Everyone who provided valuable feedback on the [original Reddit post](https://www.reddit.com/r/MechanicalKeyboards/comments/gc6wx3/experimenting_with_a_completely_new_type_of/) for the prototype of this website.
+Everyone on the Monkeytype team.

-All of the [contributors](https://github.com/monkeytypegame/monkeytype/graphs/contributors) have helped implement various features, add themes, fix bugs, and more.
+All of the [contributors](https://github.com/monkeytypegame/monkeytype/graphs/contributors) at Monkeytype!

+And you for playing 🫀
+Whoops, that's an anatomically accurate heart

 # Support

-If you wish to support further development and feel extra awesome, you can [donate](https://ko-fi.com/monkeytype), [become a Patron](https://www.patreon.com/monkeytype) or [buy a t-shirt](https://www.monkeytype.store/).
+If you wish to support further development and feel extra awesome, you can [donate](https://ko-fi.com/thesomewhatyou) to me or donate to [Monkeytype](https://ko-fi.com/monkeytype).
+Donate to them, not me.